Counselors have many roles to fill in today’s high schools.

 “Research shows that comprehensive school counseling programs do indeed affect student success and achievement,” Robert Bardwell writes in a column featured on the New York Times.
 “Data also indicate that students who have access to quality school counseling do better on standardized achievement tests, one predictor of success in college.
-The percentage of students bound for higher education increases when they have access to highly trained school counselors…”6
+The percentage of students bound for higher education increases when they have access to highly-trained school counselors…”6

-Regardless of the path students choose, the counselor provides a critical role in helping students transition into their next life stage, from hosting career fairs, to helping students fill out college applications, or simply listening to their struggles during this time.
+Regardless of the path students choose, the counselor provides a critical role in helping students transition into their next life stage, from hosting career fairs to helping students fill out college applications, or simply listening to their struggles during this time.

 Today’s high school counselors have a wide swath of responsibilities.
 Not only do they help students adequately transition into adulthood, but they also help parents and students cope with these new life changes.
-They are an indispensable part of today’s education team, and their importance will only grow in years to come.
+They are an indispensable part of today’s education team, and their importance will only grow in the years to come.

 For those interested in helping adolescents transition into adulthood, are concerned about students’ social and mental well being, and are passionate about helping people, earning a Masters in Counseling from Wake Forest University is a stepping stone to accomplishing your goals.

 US News, “How High School Counselors Can Help Students, Parents”